redhat-developer/alizer/go/docs/port_detection.md

 #### OpenLiberty

-Alizer searches for the `server.xml` file and verify if a port is set.
+Alizer searches for the `server.xml` file within the root or `src/main/liberty/config` folder and verify if a port is set.

 The known schema is:
 ```